 Lower School classes are small, with homeroom instruction based in math, social studies, and language arts.
 The broad educational experience includes classes in music, visual art, science, physical education, computer science, library, and, beginning in second grade, French or Spanish.
 Many opportunities exist for various curricular areas to be integrated from time to time, thus deepening student understanding.

 Some subject matters transcend all grades and all disciplines.
-Study skills are taught at all levels across all areas.
-Teaching children to actively listen for directions and helping children organize their work and manage their time for long-term assignments are crucial building blocks to learning that are reinforced throughout the day, subject to subject.
+Study skills are taught at all levels and across all areas.
+Teaching children to listen actively for directions and helping children organize their work and manage their time for long-term assignments are crucial building blocks to learning that are reinforced throughout the day, subject to subject.

-It is a philosophy that complements our approach to teaching because it takes into account the whole child and addresses the social/emotional needs of the children, just as it helps to develop their cognitive areas.
+Responsive Classroom is a philosophy that complements our approach to teaching because it takes into account the whole child and addresses the social/emotional needs of the children, just as it helps to develop their cognitive areas.
 Teachers focus on building relationships within their classrooms to create a safe, nurturing community of learners.
 Throughout the day, teachers offer strategies and explicitly teach and model social skills with the understanding that children’s cognitive and social growth develops through the social interactions that occur throughout their day.

 Community building activities are an integral part of the second grade curriculum.
 The focus is on increasing student awareness of the power of peer interactions.
 The community-building activities encourage children to consider the characteristics of appropriate, caring behavior and unacceptable, hurtful behavior.
 In addition, the Lower School Psychologist works with all the teachers to create activities and discussions that focus on the challenges and benefits of sustaining mutually rewarding friendships.